wilsonliaows/docs/connectors/quickbase.md

 Finally, if you update the Record ID# field label in Quickbase, do ensure that you enter the correct name of the field in the 'Input field list' and the correct field should appear.

-## Quickbase - Purge records using Report
+## Quickbase - Purge Records using Report

 ### Purge Records based on Reports